TusharSidhu/Shopkart_DB/README.md

 ## Files Included

 - **CSV/** → Contains all CSV files for the 6 tables mentioned above.
+- **Excel/** → Contains all the normalized data and various dashboard analytics.
 - **SQL Queries/** → Contains **schema**, **Basic**,**Intermediate** and **Advanced** SQL practice queries.
 - **README.md** → Documentation for the project.
 - **LICENSE** → License details for usage.